-In 2021, the insurance brokerage business actively expanded the market agent business and achieved business cooperation with several foreign-funded enterprises and large enterprises in the face of the decline in the traditional main products, the Construction Workers' Accident Insurance Coinsurance.
-The development direction of insurance brokerage business in the future is to focus on property insurance, implement more coinsurance cooperation, introduce more agent teams, and strive to become a leading insurance agency in Suzhou and a well-known insurance agency in the province.
+In 2022, the insurance brokerage business actively expanded into new types of property insurance and achieved business cooperation with several foreign-funded enterprises and large private enterprises.
+The development direction of insurance brokerage business in the future is to implement new coinsurance cooperation, introduce agent teams with market competitiveness and further explore the life insurance agency business.